University of Wyoming

 Big Picture questions

-the veterinarian’s motivation for becoming a veterinarian?
+1. What was the veterinarian’s motivation for becoming a veterinarian?

 2. How did the veterinarian manage time during veterinary school (studying, extracurricular and/or job-related activities)?